 To learn more about this year's event and how GSoC works, please refer to the Frequently Asked Question (FAQ).

-We had many project ideas posted, and we welcome potential students and mentors to reach out to us for further involvement.
+We have many project ideas posted, and we welcome potential students and mentors to reach out to us for further involvement.

 Codeuino is a volunteer-driven open source Social networking organisation that provides various robust frameworks solutions which could span the entire world through building all kinds of social environments, discussion portals and collaboration platforms, giving prospectus to various other organisations, users and outreachers to use social media in a custom way.